If You Choose a Passive Investing Strategy, How Will Your Portfolio Look with Its First Allocation? Let’s See

 Passive investing relies not solely on historical wisdom; it can also benefit from contemporary insights.
 Mass psychology, which examines the influence of collective behaviour on the market, sheds light on investor sentiment.
 By understanding the psychological biases that drive market movements, investors can make informed decisions within their passive strategy.

 Moreover, technical analysis provides a valuable toolset for passive investors.
-Indicators such as moving averages and trend analysis can help investors identify favorable entry and exit points.
+Indicators such as moving averages and trend analysis can help investors identify favourable entry and exit points.
 By aligning their actions with these indicators, investors can navigate the market with improved timing, enhancing their long-term returns.

 An Innovative Strategy: Combining the Best of Both Worlds: